isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-04-03-post-meeting-with-the-sea.md

 We approach a boat with a flapping orange and yellow flag, carrying two Eurasian fishermen, a father and paunchy son, and a Malay boatman.
 A white buoy attached to a stick with a red flag bobbing nearby indicates where their net is.

-“They are fishing for pomfret,” says Maurice.
+“They are fishing for pomfret.” says Maurice.

 He asks them how it’s going.
 There’s no need to reply.
 As they draw up the net, it sparkles like fairy candyfloss, then we see they’ve only caught three tiny fish, each smaller than a child’s palm.
 The son tosses a plastic bag caught in the net back into the sea.

 Maurice’s voice takes on a hard edge.
-“All the fish dying, all the construction, the reclamation”.
+“All the fish dying, all the construction, the reclamation.”

 We are soon scudding past a small island, called Pulau Jawa, just off Malacca’s coast.
-“In the ’60s, we would go camping there, to fish, eat sardines and gather seaweed to make jelly”, Maurice tells me, his sea-otter face crinkled with glee.
+“In the ’60s, we would go camping there, to fish, eat sardines and gather seaweed to make jelly,” Maurice tells me, his sea-otter face crinkled with glee.

 Pulau Jawa was where the Portuguese naval general Afonso d’Albuquerque first dropped anchor on 1 July 1511, as he led a fleet of 18 ships, with 900 Portuguese men and 300 Goan-Indians, sailing in on his carrack, the *Flor de la Mar*.